-MAKESHOP® is a space for children and families to make, play and design using “real stuff”—materials, tools, processes and ideas.
+MAKESHOP® is a space for children and families to make, play and design using “real stuff”— the same materials, tools, and processes used by professional artists, builders, programmers, and creators of all kinds.
 It is also a place where physical materials and digital media resources intersect; where visitors are encouraged to be curious, creative, experimental and innovative.
-A team of skilled makers, artists and educators is always on hand to help visitors translate their visions into tangible objects.
+A team of skilled makers and educators is always on hand to help visitors translate their visions into tangible objects.
 Through special programs, you can make alongside visiting indie crafters, hackers and inventors too.

 - Take Apart with recycled toys, electrical systems and small appliances

 Check the web calendar for upcoming events, workshops and special programs.
 MAKESHOP® Blog is a source for more information, inspiration, photos and experiments.
 MAKESHOP® Blog is currently under construction, please check back soon.